keremciu/sketch-iconfont/README.md

 - You can easily learn it now in sketch.

-# Install

-1. Download ZIP of this repo.
-2. Extract and rename folder to what would you like.
-3. Put the folder in your Sketch plugin folder (Use `Plugins > Reveal Plugins Folder` to find the plugin folder).

 # Dependencies

 1. You need to install icon fonts to your os system.
 You can download from here.